-We’ve been building Reciprocal Frame Roundhouses and Round Wood structures for over twenty years often engaging students, volunteers, staff and members of the pubic in the process.
+We been Roundwood Timber Frames and Reciprocal Roof Roundhouses for over twenty years now and often engaging students, volunteers, staff and members of the pubic in the process.

 A lot of people ask about Reciprocal roofs Roundhouses so I’ve added a bit of general detail about how we build them below.
 Browse the following design options for inspiration.
 Even if you are not sure exactly what you want yet ⇒ get in touch and we’ll guide you through the process.